 SPRI operates according to five core values:

-- Results – SPRI strives to produce work that leads to better decisions.
+- Results – We produce work that leads to better decisions.

-- Rigor – SPRI adheres to the highest scientific and professional standards.
+- Rigor – We adhere to the highest scientific and professional standards.

-- Relevance – SPRI is imbedded within the community of practice.
+- Relevance – We are embedded within the community of practice.

-- Accessibility – SPRI makes its findings publicly widely available and applicable to multiple audiences.
+- Accessibility – We publicize our findings widely and make them applicable to multiple audiences.

-SPRI is grateful for the generous support that it has received from the V. Kann Rasmussen Foundation, the Social Science Research Council, the United Nations Environment Programme, the Global Consortium for Sustainability Outcomes, ASU’s School of Sustainability, ASU’s Center for Organization Research and Design, and ASU’s Global Institute of Sustainability and Innovation.
+SPRI is grateful for the generous support that it has received from the V. Kann Rasmussen Foundation, the National Science Foundation, the Social Science Research Council, the United Nations Environment Programme, the Global Consortium for Sustainability Outcomes, ASU’s School of Sustainability, ASU’s Center for Organization Research and Design and ASU’s Global Institute of Sustainability and Innovation.